svgeesus/EuroMPE/Design notes.md

 [Hardware Quadrature Code for Teensy 3.x](https://forum.pjrc.com/threads/26803-Hardware-Quadrature-Code-for-Teensy-3-x)

 Ideally the external input would have an attenuator, except that needs to be the same value for all 8 voice channels.
-This can have a slightly more relaxed error budget:
+This can have a slightly more relaxed error budget.
+Options:

 - include a per-note VCA, drive with the Teensy DAC out?
 - use digital pots?
 No, only 5V operation
 - rely on an external 2,4,6,8 channel VCA with a single DAC providing the CV to all VCAs.
 And external multichannel CV mixers.

-Or, assuming one of the performance controls is connected to the external input
+Or, assuming one of the performance controls is connected to the external input, attenuate those:

 - rely on digital-domain attenuation on the 14bit per-note outputs (probably sufficient).
 - use digital pots?
 No, lots of pots (4 per note)